dspasibenko/log4g/README.md

 appender.file.type=log4g/fileAppender
 ```

 This configuration defines 2 appenders with names "root" and "file" respectively.
-For both appenders "type" argument is specified.
+For both appenders "type" parameter is specified.

-There are 2 appenders come with log4g: console and file appenders.
+There are 2 appenders which come with log4g: console and file appenders.
 For both of them **layout** parameter must be defined.
 The appender **layout** value defines the output format of logging message.
 The **layout** value is a text with placeholders as follows:
 *  **%c** - logger name
 *  **%d{date/time format}** - date/time.
 The date/time format should be specified in time.Format() form like "Mon, 02 Jan 2006 15:04:05 -0700" etc.
 * **%p** - log level name